-IPCC: GHG emissions up despite reduction efforts, but pathways to substantial cuts are available17/04/2014 - by IPCC and the Climate Centre
+IPCC: GHG emissions up despite reduction efforts, but pathways to substantial cuts are available

 (This is a shortened version of the IPCC press release issued from Berlin on 13 April.)

 A new report by the Intergovernmental Panel on Climate Change (IPCC) shows that global emissions of greenhouse gases have risen to unprecedented levels despite a growing number of policies to reduce climate change.